Which Sections of the Book Do I Want?

 GLFS stands as a format in between LFS and BLFS so this part is crucial to understanding what you need to read and/or follow in order to get out of the system that you desire.
 For starters, LFS is meant to be followed in a linear manner, whereas BLFS handles things by putting related packages in the sections they are best described as categorically.
 For example, printer software being in a printer section, although most packages can be discarded by the user.

 The following chapter is Shared Dependencies.
 Every user who wants Steam and/or Wine will want to read this chapter as both projects use the packages.
-Try as you may, but this chapter is absolutely necessary.
-However, it is recommended to check the dependency lists of Steam and Wine to see what exactly you need from that section instead of installing everything despite only needing maybe 90% of it.
+Most of this chapter is necessary.
+However, it is recommended to check the dependency lists of Steam and Wine to see what exactly you need from a given section.
+If you are in doubt, (re)install all of the listed packages in that chapter.
+If you don't use them in this book, it still may be useful for some packages in BLFS.

 The following chapter that most users will need is Wine.
-Likewise with the Steam chapter, users should follow every step in this chapter if they want to install Wine and use it.
-The Wine chapter at the moment does not consider retrofitting and will handle it in a similar manner to Arch: get toolchains, install audio and video components, then finally Wine itself.
-This chapter will depend on packages listed in the Shared Dependencies section, so when prompted, go to the package it lists, then go back.
-This is done to avoid duplicate sections.
+Users should follow every step in this chapter if they want to install WoW64 Wine, but more information is covered in that chapter.
+The Wine chapter at the moment does not consider retrofitting and will handle it in a similar manner to Arch: build the MinGW-w64 toolchain, install the audio and video components, then finally Wine itself.

 The last chapter covers quality of life improvements and packages.
 This chapter is not required but recommended.

-We hope you enjoy using GLFS.
-May you realize that LFS can provide you of your gaming needs!
+We hope you enjoy using GLFS and that it provides you most of your gaming needs!